code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 Soil/atmosphere interaction model
 ---------------------------------

-This model is based on the force restore model (\cite deardorff).
+This model is based on the force restore model (\cite Deardorff:1978).
 It takes into account heat and humidity exchanges between the ground and the atmosphere at daily scale and the time evolution of ground surface temperature and humidity.
 Surface temperature is calculated with a prognostic equation